fuzailxkhan/Login-Form/README.md

-Built a Login Form using JWT Authentication Tokens
+Built a Login Form using:
+ JWT Authentication Tokens
+ bcrypt